skoona/skn_utils/README.md

 * SknUtils::CoreObjectExtensions

 ## History
+    02/04/2018 V4.0.2
+    Added `bin/install` to copy default settings.yml files to the project's config directory

     02/04/2018 V4.0.0
     Added SknUtils::CoreObjectExtensions, this module contains those popular Rails ActiveSupport extensions like `:present?`.
     - However, it is contructed with the Ruby `:refine` and `using SknUtils::CoreObjectExtensions` constraints, so as not to intefer with existing monkey-patches.